csethanhcong/C9js/public/libs/c9/docs/Chart.md

 0000. `Add Hover on Legend, temporarily disable/enable like Click on Legend`
 	- DONE: Donut Chart, Pie Chart
+		- Option 1: on Hover Legend, we should make it HIGHLIGHT current pie/donut data
+		- Option 2: on Hover Legend, we should make it INVISIBLE current pie/donut data
 	- NEXT: Line Chart, Bar Chart

 000. `Add General Legend to all charts, Interaction when Click on each Legend`: